Shutter Island: "If I sink my teeth into your eye right now do you think you can stop me before I blind you?"

 Chumbscrubber.
 As the climax, the kidnapped and held for ransom kid is stabbed in the leg by one of his captors.
 When the hero shows up almost immediately after, all hell breaks lose and the main kidnapper is slashed through the eye by the kid.

-The 1st movie had the laser trap room when the laser turns into a grid showing an extreme close up of a guy's eye followed by a delayed Diagonal Cut through it as he falls apart into cubed chunks.
+The first movie had the laser trap room when the laser turns into a grid showing an extreme close up of a guy's eye followed by a delayed Diagonal Cut through it as he falls apart into cubed chunks.

-The 2nd movie, Resident Evil Apocalypse, subverts this near the end, after the movie's main plot ends.
+The second movie, Resident Evil: Apocalypse, subverts this near the end, after the movie's main plot ends.
 Alice is taken back by the Umbrella scientists and seems to have no memory, so one of the scientists condescends and shows Alice how his pen works.
 Alice then regains her memory in a flash and nearly gouges out the eye of one scientist with the pen.
 But instead of actually gouging out his eye, she merely beats the crap out of him instead.